Helena Morrissey, Baroness Morrissey: Other activities

-Morrissey is the author of a book, A Good Time to be a Girl (Harper Collins, 2018).
+Morrissey is the author of a book, A Good Time to be a Girl (HarperCollins, 2018).
 She was the guest on the BBC Radio 4 programme Desert Island Discs on Sunday 22 March 2020.

 Morrissey was criticised in 2021 after she tweeted that there was no current pandemic, and "CCP fake videos started this".

 In October 2021 her second book, Style and Substance, a Career Guide for Women who want to Win at Work, was published by Little, Brown Books.
+She gives presentation advice and is known for wearing bold colours.
+She spoke on the topic of free markets at the Alliance for Responsible Citizenship in October 2023, arguing for the importance of individual character and virtue, over environmental, social, and corporate governance.